Funding is currently CLOSED.

 - Funding will not be provided to plug gaps in funding for statutory services

-The PLCT is mindful that certain areas of the county are often overlooked for funding and would particularly encourage applications for services to be delivered in: Forest of Dean, the North Cotswolds and the Vale of Berkeley (inc. Cam and Dursley).
+The PLCT is mindful that certain areas of the county are often overlooked for funding and would particularly encourage applications for services to be delivered in the Forest of Dean, the North Cotswolds and the Vale of Berkeley (inc. Cam and Dursley).

 Successful grant applicants may be required by the PLCT to work with its partners, including academic institutions, in order to carry out evaluations of its funded activities.

-Grants will be awarded for up to three years in the first instance, dependent on successful completion of quarterly monitoring returns and visits.
-Extension beyond three years may be considered and will be reviewed in the third year of the grant.
+Grants will be awarded for up to four years in the first instance, dependent on successful completion of quarterly monitoring returns and visits.
+Extension beyond four years may be considered and will be reviewed in the fourth year of the grant.

 Grants will be for between £15,000 and £40,000 per annum.